Skip to main content

 Protocol Configuration

-Both MCP and A2A protocols use the same authentication header.
+Both MCP and A2A use Authorization: Bearer <token> (RFC 6750 §2) as the authentication header.
 Configure your client with:

 {